ErwanBarbedor/Plume_-_TextEngine/readme.md

 }
 ```

-And just call
+And just call:

 ```bash
 lua txe.lua input.txe
 ```

-_Of course, with this method you can output severals files_
+_Of course, with this method you can output several files._

-You can access the list of available options with
+For a list of available options, use:

 ```
 > lua txe.lua -h
 Usage: